Dianeod/docs-1/docs/ml/nlp/userguide/preproc.md

 #### `.nlp.bi_gram`

-_Bi grams are used to determine the probability of a word appearing next in a sequence of words_
+_Determine the probability of a word appearing next in a sequence of words_

 Syntax: `.nlp.bi_gram[corpus]`